600 HR Professionals Reveal Their Top Challenges

-Competition is not only fierce for job seekers right now, but also for companies trying to attract and retain motivated, loyal employees.
+Competition is not only fierce for job seekers, but also for companies trying to attract and retain motivated, loyal employees.
 The mobile workforce is changing and so are workers’ standards.
 Today’s employees care about much more than a paycheck and health insurance; they want to have a positive, reciprocal relationship with their employers.

-Virgin Pulse recently released the results of their 2017 State of the Industry survey, detailing the top priorities, strategies, and challenges facing more than 600 HR executives this year.
-Employee recruitment, retention, and communication remain top priorities for organizations, followed closely by employee engagement, wellbeing, and organizational culture initiatives, with more than 90 percent of HR executives denoting each of these as crucial.
+Virgin Pulse’s 2017 State of the Industry survey detailed the top priorities, strategies, and challenges facing more than 600 HR executives that year.
+Employee recruitment, retention, and communication were top priorities for organizations then, followed closely by employee engagement, wellbeing, and organizational culture initiatives, with more than 90% of HR executives denoting each of these as crucial.
+This remains true today.

 The former three have long been core responsibilities for HR teams.
 But the other three top priorities – employee engagement, wellbeing, and culture – are newer concepts for the business world.
 In this post, we’ll discuss how these new priorities affect business outcomes and how HR teams can implement measures to achieve them.

 Internal engagement, wellbeing, and culture drive external business outcomes

 Before we talk about achieving these priorities, it may be useful to define them.